z3r0s/blog/_posts/2018-09-30-DragonCTF-Teaser.md

 {% endhighlight %}

-They key point here is that it checks if the last 32 bytes from local buffer are equal to the result (after going through some crazy function)
+The key point here is that it checks if the last 32 bytes from the local buffer are equal to the result (after going through that **some_crazy_function**).

 ## Solution